How to Cite a White Paper in APA

 Group Name.
 (Year).
 Title of the white paper [White paper].
 Publisher.
 URL

-In this example, the National Institute of Standards and Technology is cited as the author of the white paper.
-The title of the white paper is italicized, followed by the label “[White paper]” to specify the document type.
-The U.S. Department of Commerce is listed as the publisher.
-The URL is provided for direct access to the document, allowing readers to retrieve the source easily.
+Here, National Institute of Standards and Technology is named the author of the white paper.
+The title of the white paper is italicized, followed by the tag “[White paper]” to specify the document type.
+The publisher is listed as U.S. Department of Commerce.
+The URL is provided for direct linking to the document so that it can be easily retrieved by the reader.

 CITE WHITE PAPER WITH INDIVIDUAL AUTHORS